 Welcome Gems (KS2 - 4)

-The news is often, unfortunately, full of stories recounting how words and deeds have made survivors of persecution feel less than welcome in their host countries and communities.
+The news is often, unfortunately, full of stories recounting how words and deeds have made survivors of persecution feel less than welcome as they try to build homes in their host countries and communities.
 Designed to remind us all that “life” is about more than simply existing, this emotionally engaging (and safe) workshop uses drama in everyday situations to help students consider the impacts of being made to feel unwelcome.
 Reflecting on how we can help stop others feeling this way, they then turn this all around by designing their own “Welcome Gems” - a series of vignettes illustrating how being welcoming can improve the well-being of all.

 Duration: 1½ hours – half a day, depending on your needs